- About Us

 - Parent’s Corner

-In light of Faith Formation sessions being canceled, we are providing you with at-home activities to do together as a family.
-Lent is a time of prayer, fasting, and almsgiving.
-We can do all of these things in our own homes.
+In light of cancellations of Faith Formation classes, Children’s Liturgy of the Word and Parish Ministry activities, we are providing you with at-home activities to do together as a family.
 Although we are inconvenienced in many ways right now, we can use this time to grow closer to each other in our individual families and to God.

 Here are some Virtual Mass Tips